Yousef-Majidi/Learn2Blog/README.md

 -   The app will place the output in a directory called `til` by default.
 -   If the output directory is specified with the `-o` flag, this directory will be used instead.
--   If the output directory already exists, the app will overwrite the files in it.
+-   If the output directory already exists, the app will overwrite its files.
--   The name of the output file is the same name as the input file.
+-   The name of the output file is the same as the input file.
--   The title of the html file is the same as the input file name by default unless a title is specified in the input file.
+-   The title of the HTML file is the same as the input file name by default unless a title is specified in the input file.
 -   A title in the input file is the first line of the file followed by 2 empty lines:

     ```txt